Sustainable Aquaculture – distance learning (PG Cert) 2021 entry

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.

-Applications are accepted until shortly before teaching starts in January 2017.
+Applications are accepted until shortly before teaching starts.
 Applicants should apply as early as possible to be eligible for certain scholarships and for international visa purposes.

 - two original signed academic references